-Skills Assessment: climate graph analysis, map distribution
+Skills Assessment: climate graph analysis, distribution

-WTP: to understand how the River Nile changes with distance downstream and how floodplains are formed and used by humans for agriculture due to the fertile land.
+WTP: to understand how the River Nile changes with distance downstream and how flood plains are formed and used by humans for agriculture due to the fertile land.
 How population pressures and need for economic growth has led to environmental management, considered from different perspectives.
+The environmental management studied is the building of a hydroelectric dam, a form of renewable energy.